Visual system: Infancy

 Newborn infants have limited color perception.
 One study found that 74% of newborns can distinguish red, 36% green, 25% yellow, and 14% blue.
 After one month, performance "improved somewhat."
-Infant’s eyes don’t have the ability to accommodate.
-The pediatricians are able to perform non-verbal testing to assess visual acuity of a newborn, detect nearsightedness and astigmatism, and evaluate the eye teaming and alignment.
+Infant's eyes do not have the ability to accommodate.
+Pediatricians are able to perform non-verbal testing to assess visual acuity of a newborn, detect nearsightedness and astigmatism, and evaluate the eye teaming and alignment.
 Visual acuity improves from about 20/400 at birth to approximately 20/25 at 6 months of age.
-All this is happening because the nerve cells in their retina and brain that control vision are not fully developed.
+This happens because the nerve cells in the retina and brain that control vision are not fully developed.

 Childhood and adolescence

 Depth perception, focus, tracking and other aspects of vision continue to develop throughout early and middle childhood.
 From recent studies in the United States and Australia there is some evidence that the amount of time school aged children spend outdoors, in natural light, may have some impact on whether they develop myopia.
 The condition tends to get somewhat worse through childhood and adolescence, but stabilizes in adulthood.
 More prominent myopia (nearsightedness) and astigmatism are thought to be inherited.
 Children with this condition may need to wear glasses.